Tamino1230/template_article_website/README.md

 ## Website Template for an Article

-# You can use it without credits but if you want @ me somewhere
+# I would appreciate it if you mark me somewhere that i coded it
 # There are still a lot of bugs you can fix them by your own lol